Let's get one thing out of the way early: most businesses don't have a marketing problem, they have a math problem.

 What Is Cost Per Lead (CPL)?

-The amount of money you spend to generate a single lead.
+Cost per lead is exactly what it sounds like: the amount of money you spend to generate a single lead.

-Total Marketing Spend ÷ Number of Leads = CPL
+The formula is simple: Total Marketing Spend / Number of Leads = CPL

 That's it.
 That's the core of CPL.
 But here's where things get more interesting, because not all leads are created equal.